bitnami/charts/bitnami/mariadb-galera/README.md

 - Backwards compatibility is not guaranteed.
 - Environment variables related to LDAP configuration were renamed removing the `MARIADB_` prefix.
 For instance, to indicate the LDAP URI to use, you must set `LDAP_URI` instead of `MARIADB_LDAP_URI`

-To upgrade to `1.0.0`, install a new release of the MariaDB Galera chart, and migrate your data by creating a backup of the databse, and restoring it on the new release.
+To upgrade to `1.0.0`, install a new release of the MariaDB Galera chart, and migrate your data by creating a backup of the database, and restoring it on the new release.
 In the link below you can find a guide that explain the whole process:

 - [Create And Restore MySQL/MariaDB Backups](https://docs.bitnami.com/general/infrastructure/mariadb/administration/backup-restore-mysql-mariadb/)